Design of a resonant slow extraction from low emittance electron booster rings using transverse resonance island buckets: Introduction

 \ {Consequently, strong sextupoles are installed to correct the natural chromaticity and mitigate collective and single-particle instabilities.}\ These sextupoles significantly amplify nonlinear features in transverse dynamics.\ As a result, higher-order multiple components cannot be disregarded when describing the system's dynamics.

-In this contribution, we explore the possibility of slowly extracting a high-quality electron beam from a low-emittance booster ring.\ We propose to set up the slow extraction optics such that stable transverse resonance island buckets (TRIBs) are generated and show that by slowly pushing particles to the external islands a reasonable extraction efficiency of more than $98\%$ with a \SI{30}{\micro\meter} thick septum blade can be achieved.\ \ {This uncommon optics setup is motivated by the fact that in the low emittance lattices we studied the usual resonant slow extraction optics was not attainable without turning off the chromatic sextupoles}.\ \ {Due to the expected equilibrium momentum spread, the correction of chromatic tune spread with strong sextupoles is necessary}.\ \ {This might be a common characteristic of modern low emittance booster rings and very large machines.}
+In this contribution, we explore the possibility of slowly extracting a high-quality electron beam from a low-emittance booster ring.\ We propose to set up the slow extraction optics such that stable transverse resonance island buckets (TRIBs) are generated and show that by slowly pushing particles to the external islands a reasonable extraction efficiency of more than $92\%$ with a \SI{100}{\micro\meter} thick effective septum blade can be achieved.\ \ {This uncommon optics setup is motivated by the fact that in the low emittance lattices we studied the usual resonant slow extraction optics was not attainable without turning off the chromatic sextupoles}.\ \ {Due to the expected equilibrium momentum spread, the correction of chromatic tune spread with strong sextupoles is necessary}.\ \ {This might be a common characteristic of modern low emittance booster rings and very large machines.}

+Further, optics that don't lead to generation of TRIBs appear to only constraint the dynamic aperture.
+A particle that leaves the dynamic aperture, simply follows chaotic motion and gets lost in a very short time.
+Unlike the conventional extraction, there is no separatrix arm, where the particles’ orbits converge to.
 While the design of resonant slow extraction has been extensively discussed in previous studies (e.g. \cite{benediktPHD, pulliaPHD, PIMMS-Study, CASBryant:2018}), \ {slow extraction with TRIBs optics has not yet been considered.}\ When performing the chromaticity correction, sextupoles induce an amplitude-dependent tune shift (ADTS).\ The consequences of including this term in the dynamics, while simultaneously operating near a third-order resonance, have been investigated along two parallel fronts.\ First, within the resonant slow extraction community, higher-order multipoles have been introduced to minimize the activation of components in the extraction channel \cite{FraserPRAB:2019, NagaslaevPRAB:2019}.\ Second, the study of stable transverse resonance island buckets (TRIBs) \cite{PRL2002_CappiGiovannozzi, Borburgh_2016}, particularly those generated near the third-order resonance in electron storage rings \cite{Ries:IPAC2015-MOPWA021, CornellTRIBS_PRAB23}, has been pursued.